Ketshap/ketshap/README.md

 eventually, i plan on being able to automate transferring of large code texts that are automatically converted by discord into gist links to make the life of mobile users much easier.

+you can add me by clicking [here](https://discord.com/api/oauth2/authorize?client_id=1062043878280142848&permissions=412317248576&scope=bot%20applications.commands) if you don't want to self-host the bot yourself.

 #### protection 💭

 to protect servers from being spammed, there are a few key limits placed into each embed or message: